ray-creations/ray-social-feeds-for-twitter/readme.txt

 == Pro Version ==

-You can opt for our [Pro Version](https://www.raycreations.net/ray-social-feeds-twitter/) which includes many more features.
+You can opt for our [Pro Version](https://www.raycreations.net/ray-social-feeds-twitter/) which includes these additional features.

 *   Display images & videos in your feed.
-*   Display your tweets in Masonry & 2-Column Slider format.
+*   Display your tweets in List, Masonry, Slider 1 Column, and 2-Column Slider format.
-*   Choose the number of tweets in a row for the Masonry format.
 *   Display Hashtags timeline, Search timeline, along with User timeline, and Mentions timeline.
-*   Remove links from Hashtags for a cleaner look.
-*   Remove links from Mentions.
-*   Remove linking from external links.
+*   Fetches multiple Photos from Tweet.
 *   And of course, the pro version helps us maintain the free version of the plugin.
 *   You also get priority support with our pro version.